siddhantsorann/siddhant-personal-site/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Masters in Computer Science Graduate student at Arizona State University, Tempe.
-My area of interests include Distributed Systems, Cloud Computing and Database Management.
+Having worked as a Software Engineer for four years, I have realized that the growth in the size of an application or system is proportionate to the scope of a business over time.
+However, this growth often presents challenges of scalability, efficiency, and privacy, thus deciding the solvency of a business.
+Therefore, with a motivation to enhance my knowledge in distributed systems and lead teams in the industry to develop more scalable and efficient systems, I am pursuing a Master’s in Computer Science at Arizona State University.
+This degree would provide me with a robust platform for advancing my knowledge and augment my ability to develop scalable applications.

 I completed my B.Tech. in Computer Science & Engineering from Vellore Institute of Technology in 2018.
-After this I joined MiQ Digital as a Software Engineer.
-I managed to drive many critical projects to completion, which helped me become one of the youngest Senior Software Engineers' there.
-I was awarded 2 Individual Quarterly Awards and 1 Individual Annual Award for showcasing the company values.
-An ever-growing interest in this field, galvanized me to pursue a Master's in Computer Science at Arizona State University.
+After this, I joined MiQ Digital as a Software Engineer.
+I managed to drive many critical projects to completion, which helped me become one of the youngest Senior Software Engineer there.
+I was endowed with multiple awards for showcasing our company values.

-Some of my passions include Microservices, Distributed Systems, Big Data, REST, CI/CD and HA/DR Services.
-I have also been a passionate open source contributer, having majorly contributed to the project [Spring Cloud Dataflow](https://dataflow.spring.io/).
+Some of my passions include Microservices, Distributed Systems, Big Data, REST, CI/CD, and HA/DR Services.
+I have also been a passionate open-source contributor, having majorly contributed to the project [Spring Cloud Dataflow](https://dataflow.spring.io/).
 I also author [Tech Blogs](https://medium.com/@siddhant_47693) to share my learnings with a wider audience.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.